-Curriculum reflects the values of communities and defines what is important in school education.
+Teaching reflects the values of communities and defines what is important in school education.
 Learning is the process by which knowledge and skills are acquired, involving the comprehension of new information and its absorption into long term memory.
-C4IE engages in curriculum and learning research to inform policy and practice, with the aim of enhancing the learning experiences and outcomes of every student.
+C4IE engages in teaching and learning research to inform policy and practice, with the aim of enhancing the learning experiences and outcomes of every student.
 We seek to identify and understand barriers to access with the aim of developing innovative solutions that will benefit all.

 - Interpretations and practices of curriculum, pedagogy, and assessment, nationally and globally